pierd/pierd.github.io/_posts/2018-11-05-ray-bradbury-fahtenheit-451.md

 ---

-> "Leisure."
+> "Leisure."<br/>
-> "Oh, but we've plenty of off hours."
+> "Oh, but we've plenty of off hours."<br/>
 > "Off hours, yes.
 But time to think?
 If you're not driving a hundred miles an hour, at a clip where you can't think of anything else but the danger, then you're playing some game or sitting in some room where you can't argue with the four-wall televisor.
 Why?
 The televisor is 'real'.
 It is immediate, it has dimension.
 It tells you what to think and blasts it in.
 It *must* be right.
 It *seems* so right.
 It rushes you on so quickly to its own conclusions your mind hasn't time to protest, 'What nonsense!'"
 > - *Two: The Sieve and the Sand*

 ---

 > "I'm not thinking.
 I'm just doing like I'm told, like always.
 You said get the money and I got it.
 I didn't really think of it myself.
-When do I start working things out on my own?"
+When do I start working things out on my own?"<br/>
 > "You've started already, by saying what you just said.
-You'll have to take me on faith."
+You'll have to take me on faith."<br/>
-> "I took the others on faith!"
+> "I took the others on faith!"<br/>
 > "Yes, and look where we're headed.
 You'll have to travel blind for awhile.
-Here's my arm to hold onto."
+Here's my arm to hold onto."<br/>
 > "I don't want to change sides and just be *told* what to do.
-There's not reason to change if I do that."
+There's not reason to change if I do that."<br/>
 > "You're wise already!"
 > - *Two: The Sieve and the Sand*